yclas/documentation/vat-for-orders.md

 ---
-title:  VAT for orders
+title:  EU VAT
 date:   2016-11-09 11:27:04
 categories: Custom Fields
 tags:
 - Custom Fields
 - Classifieds
-permalink: /vat-for-orders/
+permalink: /eu-vat/
 ---
 <div class="alert alert-warning">
 <strong><i class="glyphicon glyphicon-warning-sign"></i> </strong>  This feature is available on our 3.0.0 release and on all sites hosted at <a href="https://yclas.com">Yclas.com</a>